PipedreamHQ/docs/docs/notebook/inspector/README.md

 **Duration = Time Your Code Ran + Pipedream Execution Time**

 Destination delivery is handled asynchonously, after your code is run.
 The **Duration** here is tied to the runtime of your code.
-Separately, you can see the [destination runtime](/notebook/destinations/#destination-delivery) in the destination cells themselves.
+Separately, you can see the [destination runtime](/notebook/destinations/#asynchronous-delivery) in the destination cells themselves.

 ## Messages

-Any `console.log()` statements or other code output is attached to the associated code cells.
-But events like [`$end()` messages](/notebook/code/#end) or [exceptions](/notebook/code/#exceptions) end a workflow's execution, and so are worth displaying prominently:
+Any `console.log()` statements or other output of code steps is attached to the associated code cells.
+But [`$end()`](/notebook/code/#end) or [exceptions](/notebook/code/#exceptions) end a workflow's execution, so their details are worth displaying prominently:

 <div>
 <img alt="End message" src="./images/dollar-end.png">